Maharajan123/miniproject/717821L327 & 717821L304/README.md

 - `com.kce.bean`: Contains the `Customer` class representing the entity for a Customer with its attributes and getter/setter methods.
                   Contains the `Product` class representing the entity for a Product with its attributes and getter/setter methods.
-                  Contains the `Order` class representing the entity for a Orders with its attributes and getter/setter methods.
+                  Contains the `Order` class representing the entity for an Order with its attributes and getter/setter methods.
 - `com.kce.dao`: Provides the `crud` class that handles the database operations for Orders, including adding, updating, deleting, and retrieving Ordered product details.
 - `com.kce.util`: Includes the `DBUtil` class responsible for establishing the database connection and closing it when necessary.
-                  Includes the `customerException` class responsible for handling the exception and it is an user defined exception.
+                  Includes the `customerException` class responsible for handling the exception and it is a user-defined exception.
 - `com.kce.service`: Contains the `Main` class, the main class that implements the Product delivery management system functionality, including the user interface and interaction with the           `crud`.

 ## Usage